clarus/coq-blog/posts/2014-12-04 Pluto: a first web server written in Coq.md

 [Pluto](https://github.com/coq-concurrency/pluto) is the first web server written in [Coq](https://coq.inria.fr/).

 It is a research project which aims to apply the pure and dependently typed [Coq](https://coq.inria.fr/) language to system programming, with inputs/outputs and fine grained concurrency in mind.
 This kind of programming is particularly error-prone and hard to test, due to non-determinism and interactions with the external world.
-Moreover, such programs like servers and databases can manipulate critical data, for example in a professional environment.
+Moreover, such programs (like servers and databases) often manipulate critical data.
 We try to develop new programming techniques with an extremist and purely functional approach, in the hope to lead to safer systems.

-For now Pluto can serve static websites, using event-based I/Os and lightweight threads to handle concurrent requests.
+For now [Pluto](https://github.com/coq-concurrency/pluto) can serve static websites, using event-based I/Os and lightweight threads to handle concurrent requests.

 ## Use
 The simplest way to install [Pluto](https://github.com/coq-concurrency/pluto) is to use [OPAM](http://opam.ocamlpro.com/) for Coq.
 See this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html) for more informations.
 Add the stable and unstable repositories: